Scaffold-Stark/ss2-docs/docs/recipes/DevelopingOnFork.md

 ## Notes

 - Make sure your contract deployment is complete before testing
-- The burner wallet is automatically configured with test ETH
+- The burner wallet is automatically configured with test STRK
 - External wallets need to be configured with the correct network settings